ChristianSarran/AskScienceAnalysis/index.md

 In order to answer this question, we will try to use topic modelling to create topics based on the questions asked, and see if the currents flairs meet these topics and if the flairs can easily be predicted based on the question.

 First we will take the raw question data and remove any stopwords/uninformative wards, punctuation/non alpha characters and lowercase everything.
 Stemming was applied but found not siginifcant predicitive improvments.
-This will be our corpus for analysis
+This will be our corpus for analysis.
+For the purpose of anlysis we will only look at the top 8 flairs, for easy of anyalysis and computation, but also all lower flairs are only used less than 4% of the time

 ![raw](https://user-images.githubusercontent.com/43121654/144928012-4963f6bd-d705-4e80-ac7b-6062e5d1dd9f.PNG)